Kornstad Municipality: General information

-The municipality of Kornstad was established on 1 January 1897 when the old Kvernes Municipality was divided.
-Initially, Kornstad had a population of 1,599.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the mainland district of Vevang (population: 562) was transferred into the neighboring Eide Municipality and the rest of Kornstad (population: 1,356) was merged into the newly created Averøy Municipality.
+On 1 January 1964, the mainland district surrounding the village of Vevang (population: 562) was transferred into the neighboring Eide Municipality and the rest of Kornstad Municipality (population: 1,356) was merged with Kvernes Municipality (population: 693) and most of Bremsnes Municipality (population: 3,153) to create the new Averøy Municipality.